linux-minidisc/linux-minidisc/README.md

 The GUI got a new GUI for editing the Hi-MD track metadata (title, artist, album).
 While the UI is fully functional, saving isn't implemented yet.

+## `himd/himd.py`: Dump the track index in text form

+For debugging and experimenting, this script based on libhimd can be used to dump all parts of the track index file.